enriquemolinari/book-hexagonal/README.md

 # Hexagonal Architecture

-This repository contains the implementation of the Cinema Ticket System using the Hexagonal architecture.
+This repository contains the implementation of the Cinema Ticket System using the hexagonal architecture.

 - `git clone https://github.com/enriquemolinari/book-hexagonal`
 - `cd book-hexagonal`